brianpmac/django-notes/HEROKU.md

 Then add the Heroku remote to git:
 ```
-$ heroku git:remote -a myproject
+$ heroku git:remote -a herokuappname
 ```

 ## Virtual environment